m-shahmeer/Code-Editor/README.md

 - Full support for HTML, CSS, and JavaScript, enabling you to build responsive and feature-rich websites.
 - Real-time preview functionality, enabling you to visualize changes instantly.
 - User-friendly interface, making it accessible to developers of all levels of experience.
-- Integrated code-saving and sharing options, facilitating collaboration and showcasing your creations.
-- (Add any other unique or standout features of your code editor).

 ## Getting Started